 When it comes to budget, expect a higher initial cost when building composites.
 Composite decking materials can range from £30-50 per square meter, for hardwood.
 Softwoods can cost you from anywhere between £8-10 per square meter.
 For hardwood, expect to pay £10-30 per square meter depending on the type of wood.
 And finally, PVC cost around the same price as composites.

-Maintenance is a Plus
+Composite Decking Maintenance is a Plus

 Another great feature of composite decking is that it’s really easy to install.
 They are lighter than most wooden materials.
 They don’t need to be cut and sawed.
 You also don’t need to sand them like wood.
 As for the installation, you can use hidden fastening systems for a sleeker look.
 Wood, on the other hand, often needs traditional fastening systems that leave out traces of nails and screws.

-Ages very Well
+Ages Very Well

 All decking fades over time.
 That applies to composite decking as well.
 However, there’s a big difference between woods and composites.